rethinkdb/docs/0-getting-started/install/centos.md

 sudo yum install rethinkdb
 ```

-# Compile from source on Centos 7 #
+# Compile from source on CentOS 7 #

 ## Get the build dependencies ##